zeroeightysix/KAMI/README.md

 Please note Baritone is no longer included.
 Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases).

 This is by no means a finished project and is still in rapid development.
+## Status

+This is currently in slowed development.
+Maintainance and further development is planned in the next couple months

 ## Preview